fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Follow the [GitHub setup instructions](http://fredgibbs.net/courses/etc/connecting-to-github).
 - Add your GitHub username to our [shared Google Doc](https://docs.google.com/document/d/1Db2kwK0AXIRQWyE7wO_0JU_NFXTGOgZCGIfBGl1qmMM/edit?usp=sharing).
 - Click on the link from the invitation email (like Zotero, but from GitHub).
+- You should bookmark [our repository](https://github.com/unm-historiography/2021-fall) where you will post work for the course.
+- Test out the [posting to GitHub instructions](posting-to-github) by posting a short introductory bio in the `introductions` folder.
+I've already put an example there.
 "%}

 ### 25: What is History For?
 - Browse [_MetaHistory_](https://unm-historiography.github.io/metahistory/) and be prepared to report on what you learned (or got interested in) about historiography.
 You will be contributing an essay to this as a main project for the course.
-- Beverly Southgate, _What is History For?_, 31--58.
+- Beverly Southgate, _What is History For?_, 31--58. [next week](#week-2)

 {% include alert.html class='danger' title='Reading Reflection' text="
-- Reminder: these should be committed to our GitHub Repository!
+- Reminder: these should be committed to [our GitHub Repository](https://github.com/unm-historiography/2021-fall) where you will post work for the course.
+)!
 - Which ideas are most AND least interesting to you?
 - What has intrigued you about history?
 Think carefully and avoid the trite 'i dunno i've just always liked it' kind of response.
 "%}